 It is important that we fight to keep Houston prosperous by providing a housing market open to all income levels.
 Help us fight for you!

 Your attendance is important.
-By attending Rally Day, you serve as the strongest representative of the Texas residential construction, remodeling and development industry.
+By attending Rally Day, you serve as the strongest representation of the Texas residential construction, remodeling and development industry.

 HOME-PAC: Can you afford NOT to participate?